 Once you start playing, it isn’t too tough to get the basics down.
 The real fun of chess is learning strategy and special moves.
 You may want to think about adding “learn how to play chess” to your summer bucket list because trying to master this game can take a long time.

-- INTELLIGENT ENLIGHTENMENT - Not only suitable for adults playing with fun, this magnetic chess set could be a useful...
+- INTELLIGENT ENLIGHTENMENT - Not only suitable for kids playing with fun, this magnetic chess set could be a useful tool...

 - MAGNETIC CHESSMEN - The hand carved wood chess pieces are magnetically attached to the board and won’t fall off during...

 - EASY TO CARRY - Lightweight and folding board design makes it portable to carry around and easy to travel with.
 Compact...